Lukej-git/tf-httpapi-lambda-ddb/README.md

+Just use the script, at bash terminal type in:
+./send_request.sh

-# Commands to invoke api
+< Commands to invoke api
 ```bash
 # Add movie
 INVOKE_URL=https://xxxxxxx.amazonaws.com